bypass uninsertable alerts

 Thanks for your report.
 We will have a look into it: since libpreludedb make a difference between pure query error, and database connection error, it should be possible to handle the case of query error separately at the Prelude-Manager level.

-#3 Updated by Yoann VANDOORSELAERE about 12 years ago
+#3 Updated by Yoann VANDOORSELAERE over 16 years ago

 - Status changed from Assigned to Closed

 - Resolution set to fixed

 (In r9761) Make a difference between exceptional report plugin failure (example: